lemoshu/MTCL/README.md

 ```

 4. Test the model
 - The processed h5 files (concatenated volumes (img and prob map)) can be used for inference.
-- Here, our testing data (10 cases, h5 files) in `../data/IRCAD_c` (h5 format) are available.
+Pls refer to the above preprocessing script.
 ```
 cd code
 python test_IRCAD_2D_c.py